Detectives Somerset (Morgan Freeman) and Mills (Brad Pitt) have seven days to catch a serial killer who may be the devil himself.

 The film is shot through with sevens, a number which has significance in Christian theology, too – it’s considered the number of perfection / divinity.
 The question is, which of these does the film’s title speak to?

-- There are seven murders over seven days.
-These coincide with Somerset’s last seven days on the job, and Mills’ first seven.
+- Seven murders over seven days, which coincide with Somerset’s last seven days on the job and Mills’ first seven.

-- The film talks about the seven deadly sins, but there are also seven virtues to oppose them.
+- The film features the seven deadly sins, but there are seven virtues to oppose them.
 These include chastity, patience, kindness and diligence.
 While John Doe represents the sins, the virtues define Somerset’s character.